 Basically the way the game works is, the students roll a die to collect 5 designs that they’ll use to decorate their pumpkin.
 A few of the designs have a Halloween theme to them which adds to the fun!

-Once they have the patterns, they can do one of two things:
+Once they have the patterns, you, as the teacher, can do one of two things:

-- Trace the pumpkin tracer onto a piece of white drawing paper in preparation for “painting” with markers or…
+- Copy the pumpkin tracer onto a piece of white drawing paper in preparation for “painting” with markers.

 - Use the tracer as their final paper in which they skip the “painting” and just use dry media like markers and crayons to color.

-If you’re choosing to “paint” with markers, they can lightly draw all their designs in the different segments of the pumpkin.
+If you’re choosing to “paint” with markers, your students can lightly draw all their designs in the different segments of the pumpkin.
 It’s wise for them to consider which pattern might go where.

 When I do marker painting projects, I tell my students to wet all the same colored areas in succession.
 This is so they don’t have keep wiping off their brush of that same color.
 Just add a teensy bit of water and move along.